 See Fairy Tail Grimoire Heart for more information.

-Voiced by: Shinpachi Tsuji (Japanese), R Bruce Elliott (English)The current guild master of Fairy Tail.
+Voiced by: Shinpachi Tsuji (Japanese), R Bruce Elliott (English)The current guild master of Fairy Tail, whose mastery over many forms of magic—including the size-increasing Giant magic—has ranked him among the Ten Wizard Saints, widely regarded as the most powerful wizards alive.
 The members of his guild often give him grief for the trouble they cause between him and the Magic Council, but he loves them as if they were all his children.
-His mastery over many forms of magic, including the size-increasing Giant Magic, has earned him the title of one of the Ten Wizard Saints, who are widely regarded as the most powerful wizards alive.
 He has served as Fairy Tail's master more than any other, serving as its third, sixth, and eventually eighth master.

 - All for Nothing: He is deeply ashamed to find that disbanding Fairy Tail to protect it from the Alvarez Empire was a fruitless decision, since not only was Emperor Spriggan unwilling to negotiate a peace offering, he was also Zeref all along.